Izuku Midoriya: Voice actors

 Izuku's Japanese voice actor, Daiki Yamashita, commented on how he played differently during the time Izuku has changed.
 He said that while he played the character as the series progresses, he tried to gain a strength for himself as well.
 And when he acted against the villains, he tried to not back down but to convey the mental strength in his acting as well.
 Yamashita also stated that during voice recordings he had to eat a lot to prepare due to how often the character screams.

 English voice actor Justin Briner originally auditioned for other characters, who are mostly in Class 1-A, the same class as Izuku.
 When he saw the character, he felt that this gave him strength as a voice actor.
-He also stated that he didn't want to get his hopes up when he tried for the role.
+He also stated that he did not want to get his hopes up when he tried for the role.
 He described Izuku as "nerd" due to how relatable he is, and his sheer passion for heroism in the world that he lives in.
 Briner felt thankful that he lived for his character to voice throughout the series.
-He noted that voice acting had little nuances that he didn't expect.
+He noted that voice acting had little nuances that he did not expect.